skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/23_videos.md

 ---
+layout: toolkit
-title: Training and videos
+title: Training and videos | Skylight Accessibility Guide
 description: "Videos and trainings from around the web"
+tags: [accessibility, web accessibility, section 508, guide]
 permalink: /work/toolkits/accessibility-guide/training-videos/
-layout: toolkit-accessibility
 sidenav: accessibility_guide
+content_type: Toolkit
 ---

+# Training and videos

 There are tons of great talks and videos about accessibility online.
 This is a collection of videos we found useful.